hungphongbk/vue-ssr-docs/vi/hydration.md

 app.$mount('#app')
 ```

-Since the server has already rendered the markup, we obviously do not want to throw that away and re-create all the DOM elements.
-Instead, we want to "hydrate" the static markup and make it interactive.
+Since the server has already rendered the markup, we obviously do not want to throw that away và re-create all the DOM elements.
+Instead, we want to "hydrate" the static markup và make it interactive.

 If you inspect the server-rendered output, you will notice that the app's root element has had a special attribute added: